An extension of polar duality of toric varieties and its consequences in Mirror Symmetry: Introduction

 For instance, as a very particular but interesting case, a generic projective hypersurface in $\P^n$ of degree $d\geq n+1$, can be thought of a framing of $\P^n$, so admitting (at least) one $f$-mirror dual partner given by an hypersurface in a suitable finite quotient of a weighted projective $n$-space, whose weights are essentially assigned by the framing itself (see \S\ref{sez:ipersuperfici}).
-This construction turns out to nicely extending, the pi\-vo\-tal Greene-Plesser description of a mirror partner of the quintic threefold \cite{GP}, to higher degrees.
+This construction turns out to be a nice extention to higher degrees of the pioneering description of a mirror partner of the quintic threefold given by Greene and Plesser \cite{GP}.
 Moreover, for lower degrees, a generic projective hypersurface in $\P^n$ of degree $d\leq n$ can be thought of a weak framing of $\P^n$, whose associated $f$-mirror dual partner can no more be a complete variety, proposing a rational re-parametrization of Landau-Ginzburg (LG) mirror models proposed by Givental \cite{Givental96}, \cite{Givental-ICM} (see \S\ref{ssez:NegKod}).